What is the natural enemy of Japanese knotweed?

 - This involves physically removing the plant and its extensive root system from the ground.

-- Deep Roots: Japanese knotweed has a robust rhizome (root) system which can extend several meters deep and spread out widely.
-If even a small section of the root remains, it can regrow.
+- Deep Roots: Japanese knotweed has a robust rhizome (root) system that extends several meters deep and spreads widely.
+If even a tiny section of the root remains, it can regrow.

 - Disposal: The removed plant material must be disposed of carefully to prevent its spread.
-In many areas, it’s considered controlled waste, meaning it can’t just be dumped anywhere as it could re-establish.
+It’s considered controlled waste in many areas, meaning it can’t just be dumped anywhere, as it could re-establish.

 -